Welcome - Thank You For Your Visit

 The Trimurti is a triad of the three principal deities in Hinduism: Brahma, Vishnu, and Shiva.
 This trinity signifies the cosmic functions of creation, preservation, and destruction, respectively, essential to the world's constant regeneration.
 Brahma's role as the Creator is critical as it sets the stage for the safeguarding and succeeding transformation governed by Vishnu and Shiva.
 This interconnectedness highlights the balance and cyclical nature of the universe.

-Who Created Brahma and Who is the Father of Brahma?
+Who Created Brahma, and Who is the Father of Brahma?

 Brahma's Family: Wife and Children: